-Brief Description: Liquor Tax Revenues are the revenues that the Village charges to vendors that sell liquor within the Village.
-The current Liquor Tax rate is 3% of the liquor purchase price.
+Brief Description: Liquor Tax Revenues are the revenues that the Village collects from vendors who sell liquor within the Village.
+The current Liquor Tax rate is 3% of the liquor purchase price, and is a pass thru to the customer.